Pavel Durov

 Daria Bondarenko (left), Pavel Durov's ex-girlfriend

-Those who knew Durov before his wealth and fame claimed that he did indeed date Daria, but the couple had no children.
+People who knew Durov before he became wealthy and famous confirmed he dated Daria, but insisted the couple never had children.

 Since 2018, rumors have circulated about an affair between Durov and model Alyona Shishkova.
 They at least traveled to Paris together, and Durov attended Shishkova's 25th birthday party.
-When asked if they were dating, the charming blonde gave a vague response: "It's complicated."
+When pressed about their relationship status, the model gave a cryptic answer: "It's complicated."

 Alyona Shishkova and Pavel Durov